-When working in the requirement model, you sometimes want to place a remark or pose a question.
-In this entry we will explain how you use the comments feature for that purpose.
+When working in a requirement model, you sometimes want to add a remark or pose a question.
+In this entry we will explain how to use the comments feature for that purpose.

 Making comments can be done in the comments table that can be found at the top of each detail view.
 You can add comments by clicking on the Add comment button.